linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/Diamond/Basis Trades and Treasury Market Illiquidity.md

 two-year contract contains Treasuries with an

- - riginal maturity of less than five years and three months and a residual maturity on the last day of the delivery month between one year and eight months and two years.
+ original maturity of less than five years and three months and a residual maturity on the last day of the delivery month between one year and eight months and two years.